DebDev25/Travel-Advisor/README.md

   - Indexed with `all-MiniLM-L6-v2` embeddings and **Chroma**
 - 🤖 Uses `Qwen1.5-1.8B-Chat` LLM to generate professional-grade advisories
 - 💾 Outputs final advisory as a `.txt` file in `generated_advisories/`

+---

+By default, the project uses a prebuilt KnowledgeBase.txt and a persistent chroma_store/ for faster startup.

+You can delete both files and run the script to build your own knowledge base — just know it will take a few minutes (scraping & indexing ~60 countries).